insin/nwb/README.md

 # nwb - npm web builder

+Babel, Webpack and Karma in a React-shaped box.

 [![Travis][build-badge]][build]
 [![npm package][npm-badge]][npm]

-Provides templates and preconfigured tools for developing:
+Provides projects templates and preconfigured - but configurable - tooling for developing:

 * React apps
 * Reusable React component modules which will be published to npm